 - Kill traps (e.g. DOC 200 box traps, Timms, Sentinel, Warrior) can be set and left for a period of days or weeks between checks.
 Check frequently — at least every 2 weeks if possible, but more in spring and summer when predators are more mobile.

-- Goodnature A24 self setting traps can catch multiple predators before being rebaited so can be left longer between checks (1–3 months).
+- Goodnature Smart Traps are self setting traps that can catch multiple predators before being rebaited so can be left longer between checks (1–3 months).

 - Leg-hold or live cage traps must legally be checked every day.